- Professor Alexander Edmonds

 - +44 (0)131 650 9920

 Alexander Edmonds is a social and medical anthropologist with regional specializations in the United States and Brazil.
-His research has investigated a range of topics: plastic surgery and medical enhancement; mental health and well being; military culture; appearance and sexuality; and health in international development.
+His research has investigated a range of topics: the cultural dimensions of health and illness; plastic surgery; mental health; military veterans; psychiatric and psychological practice; health in international development; and Brazilian society and culture.

 Edmonds earned a BA with distinction in philosophy and religion from Stanford and a PhD with distinction in anthropology from Princeton.
-He was also a Woodrow Wilson Postdoctoral Fellow at the University of California, Los Angeles.
-He currently holds a second appointment at the Centre for Social Science and Global Health at the Unviersity of Amsterdam.
+He was a Woodrow Wilson Postdoctoral Fellow at the University of California, Los Angeles and currently holds a second appointment at the Centre for Social Science and Global Health at the University of Amsterdam.

 A focus of Edmonds' research is therapeutic work on the self and body in consumer societies.
-His book, Pretty Modern: Beauty, Sex and Plastic Surgery in Brazil, explores the commercial, erotic and intimate aspects of beauty in a multiracial nation with extremes of wealth and poverty.
-Pretty Modern was awarded the Diana Forsythe prize from the American Anthropological Association, the Eileen Basker Memorial prize from the Society for Medical Anthropology, and honorable mentions in the Sharon Stevens and Roberto Reis book prizes.
-His research in Brazil also received the David Edge prize for best journal article in science and technology studies.
+His book, Pretty Modern: Beauty, Sex and Plastic Surgery in Brazil, tracks how Brazil, a nation with extremes of wealth and poverty, became a global leader in cosmetic surgery.
+It was awarded the Diana Forsythe prize from the American Anthropological Association, the Eileen Basker prize from the Society for Medical Anthropology, and honorable mentions in the Sharon Stevens and Roberto Reis book prizes.

-His current work is an anthropological study of reintegration, resilience and mental health among soldiers after combat.
-It also examines clinical reasoning about war syndromes over the last decade.
-Funded by a five-year “Starting Grant” from the European Research Council, this study is being conducted in the United States, the Netherlands and Israel.
+His current work is a multi-country, anthropological study of resilience and mental health among soldiers after combat.
+It also examines current military mental health care and clinical reasoning about war syndromes.
+Funded by a five-year “Starting Grant” from the European Research Council, it is being conducted in the United States, the Netherlands and Israel.
 His other work has been supported by the Social Science Research Council, the Woodrow Wilson Society at Princeton, the European Union 7th Framework Program, and the Andrew Mellon Foundation.

 2010.
 Pretty Modern: Beauty, Sex and Plastic Surgery in Brazil.
 Durham: Duke University Press.